pallets/click/docs/options.md

     invoke(echo, args=['--help'])
 ```

-However, if you don't pass in the function argument name, then Click will try to infer it.
-A simple way to name your option is by taking the function argument, adding two dashes to the front and converting underscores to dashes.
-In this case, Click will infer the function argument name correctly so you can add only the option name.
+If you don't pass the function argument name, Click will infer it by default.
+A common pattern is to name your function
+argument with underscores (`string_to_echo`), then pass the option as two dashes plus the dashed version of that name
+(`--string-to-echo`).
+In that case you only need to pass the option name; Click will derive the function argument name
+for you.

 ```{eval-rst}
 .. click:example::